Casdoor SSO Auth Bypass (CVE-2026-9090 to 9098): No Patch Yet, Here Is How to Lock It Down Now

-Casdoor is a single sign-on (SSO) platform that lets one identity log in to many apps and services at once.
-SSO means that instead of typing a separate password for each tool, such as company email, chat, HR systems, and expense reports, you prove who you are just once at the gate and then reach every downstream app.
-Casdoor is developed by the community around the access-control library Casbin and is widely self-hosted on companies' own servers or clouds.
+Casdoor is a single sign-on platform that lets one identity log in to many apps at once.
+SSO means that instead of typing a separate password for each tool — company email, chat, HR systems, expense reports — you prove who you are once at the gate and then reach every downstream app.
+It is developed by the community around the access-control library Casbin and is widely self-hosted.
 Nine holes that let someone slip past identity checks were found at once in the heart of that login layer.

 What Casdoor Is